Jack Francklin

 Posted on: February 10th, 2023 by Natasha Cox

-I joined Lawrence Stephens as a Dispute Resolution solicitor in September 2021 and am now an Associate.
+I joined Lawrence Stephens as a Dispute Resolution solicitor in September 2021 and am now a Senior Associate in the team.